She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “Excuse me,” he said.

-“I’m sorry,” he added.
+“I’m sorry,” he said quickly.
 “I know this is awkward.
-I just… overheard what you said to your son.”
+I just… overheard what you said.”

-He almost smiled at the speed of the answer.
+He almost smiled at the speed of the lie.

 “No,” he said gently.
 “I don’t think you are.”

-Her face changed, hardening in the way proud people’s faces do when they are afraid pity is coming next.
+Her face tightened the way proud people’s faces do when they sense pity approaching like weather.

 “It’s a good thing I wasn’t offering money.”

-Joao, who had been studying Augusto’s coat with great seriousness, piped up first.
+João, who had been studying Augusto’s coat with the grave concentration children reserve for the rich, piped up before Mariana could stop him.

 “Are you rich?”